Once our patients achieve immunological dietary tolerance, we continue to monitor and follow them long-term.

 Falling Out of Remission

 Once a child reaches remission, what is the chance they can go back into anaphylaxis?
 The only way to fall out of remission is to stop eating all maintenance doses for months.

 Maintaining Food Freedom

 Attending scheduled check ups allows us to monitor your child's tolerance to food allergens through blood and tissue testing.

 Your child's biomarkers are tracked annually and allow the Southern California Food Allergy Institute to monitor your child's compliance while in remission.

 If your child eats freely and consumes the typical American diet where milk, eggs, tree nuts, and peanuts are consumed daily, the chance of falling out of remission is extremely low.

 A Step to Food Freedom

-Once you are familiar with all the steps, determine your treatment zone, or join our waitlist to get closer to food freedom.
+Once you are familiar with all the steps, determine your treatment zone and join our enrollment list to get closer to food freedom.